Industries · Real Estate

 A CPA who solves problems with modern tools.
 Not your typical CPA firm.

 We work with landlords, buy-and-hold investors, flippers, and short-term rental operators across Indiana.
 Property-by-property reporting is the baseline.
-From there, we handle the things that actually move your tax outcome.
-Depreciation captured fully.
+From there, we keep the records that matter most at year-end clean.
+Depreciation tracked fully.
 Cap-ex versus repair classified correctly.
-Entity structure aligned to your portfolio.
+Per-entity books that stay clean as the portfolio grows.
 1031 exchanges recorded so the basis carries forward cleanly.

 Modern tools make this work efficient.
-The CPA judgment is what catches the deductions, the strategy mistakes, and the entity-structure traps that cost investors thousands every year.
+The CPA judgment is what catches the misclassifications and record-keeping gaps that cost investors thousands every year.

 The pain points we fix most often